maxguru/mysql-vector/README.md

 The Hamming distance filtering implementation uses `VARBINARY` storage for binary codes, supporting up to 24,000 dimensions (limited by MySQL's InnoDB prefix index limit).

 ## Features
-- Initialization of a vector table and a custom MySQL function in MySQL.
+- Management of database tables and functions.
+- Support for multiple vector tables within a single database.
 - Vector operations: insertion, deletion, and search by cosine similarity.
 - Support for high-dimensional vectors (up to 24,000 dimensions).
 - Batch insert operations for efficient bulk vector storage.